Best daily deals

 • B4UFly is the FAA’s official app, loaded with valuable information.

-First, some theory.
-What is it you are hoping to accomplish before or with your flight?
-Perhaps you are trying to keep it legal, making sure you can fly in a specific location, there’s an app for that.
-Maybe you are looking for a logging service to help track your flights, there are tools for that as well, or maybe you just want a weather report.
-Your needs will differ depending on your drone as well — a camera drone has different needs than a racing drone, for example.
+But you need to know what you hope to accomplish before or with your flight.
+Perhaps you are trying to keep it legal, ensuring you can fly in a specific location; there’s an app for that.
+Maybe you are looking for a logging service to help track your flights; there are tools for that, or perhaps you want a weather report.
+Your needs will also differ depending on your drone — a camera drone has different needs than a racing drone, for example.

-Go ahead and run down the list to get an idea of what functions a non-manufacturer app can serve for you.
+Run down the list to get an idea of what functions a non-manufacturer app can serve you.
 We hope to help you find something new and helpful.

 1. Google Earth